LoStack/LoStack-Setup/readme.md

         - If you plan on using an externally signed certificate, set the hostname to the base hostname it will respond to, eg mysite.net with services on xyz.mysite.net
         - If you forget, you can run `sudo hostnamectl set-hostname lostack.internal` (or your given hostname) then reboot for it to take effect.
     - If you are using Ubuntu / Ubuntu Server *DO NOT* install Docker / Compose during the OS install - it will install the wrong version of Docker (usually through Snap) and Docker Compose will not work properly.
-    - You should set the OS up with a static IP if you are able to.
+    - If prompted, configure the device with a static IP address.
+        - You may have to do this after installation on some operating systems.
+        - In some cases, you may be able to associate a MAC address with an IP on your router, some routers will reject devices that attempt to set a static IP.

  2. Clone Repo and Install Docker:
     - Make Docker dir, modify permissions, and move to it
         - `sudo mkdir -p /docker && sudo chmod -R 755 /docker && sudo chown -R $USER:$USER /docker && cd /docker`
     - Clone this repo into it
         - `git clone https://github.com/LoStack/LoStack-Setup ./`
     - Run the Docker install script for your system, this installs Docker and the Docker Compose plugin.
 If you already have Docker and Compose installed you can skip this step.
         - `sudo bash ./setup.sh`
             - This script will automatically select the right Debian version of the Docker Compose plugin, running `./scripts/setup-ubuntu.sh` or `./scripts/setup-arm.sh`